radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 If you configure the LDAP backend directly at the Root Naming Context, it is the only backend that can be defined for this specific naming context.
 If you want to comprise the tree from many different backends, choose the Virtual Tree option for the type of naming context instead of LDAP Backend.

->**Note – if you would like to build your virtual view using the Directory Tree Wizard, refer to the RadiantOne Identity Service Wizards Guide.**
+>[!note] If you would like to build your virtual view using the Directory Tree Wizard, refer to the RadiantOne Identity Service Wizards Guide.

 1. First, data sources for each backend must be defined.
 From the Main Control Panel > Settings tab, expand below the Server Backend node and go to the LDAP Data Sources section.
 Click on the **Add** button to define LDAP or Active Directory data sources.